|

 2009

 November.
-The last piece of the complex planning jigsaw drops into place as the owners of Anglia Square reach agreement with the City Council over the use of a strip of land at the northern end of the surface car parks in Botolph Street on which a new road, part of the St Augustine's gyratory, is to be built linking Edward Street and Pitt Street.
+The last piece of the complex planning jigsaw drops into place as the owners of Anglia Square reach agreement with the City Council over the use of a strip of land at the northern end of the surface car parks in Botolph Street on which a new road, part of the St Augustine's Gyratory road system, is to be built linking Edward Street and Pitt Street.

 February.
-The Norwich Evening News (3.2.09) confirms what we feared - the redevelopment of Anglia Square has been put on ice.
+Norwich Evening News (3.2.09) confirms rumours that the redevelopment of Anglia Square has been put on hold.
 Mr Ranald Phillips, a director of the developers, Centenary Ashcroft, blaims this on the economic downturn and credit cruch: "It's going to take a while for the housing market to recover to justify building huidreds of new homes ...
 There's nohing we can do about that ...
 When the banks sort their muddle out, then we will start to move on."

-SACTRA have invited Mr Phillips to our next community meeting on 21 April, but so far he has not responded.
-Meanwhile, we will be seeking assurances from Norwich City Council that other important elements of the Northern City Centre Area Action Plan, such as tackling poor air quality in St Augustine's Street and the funding of much-needed local amentities are not compromised by this set back.
+ACT have invited Mr Phillips to our next community meeting on 21 April, but so far he has not responded.
+Meanwhile, we will be seeking assurances from Norwich City Council that other important elements of the Northern City Centre Area Action Plan, such as tackling poor air quality in St Augustine's Street and the provision of much-needed local amentities are not compromised by this set back.

 2008